What we learned from Seahawks mandatory minicamp Tuesday

 As Carroll had said, veteran defensive end Mario Edwards Jr. was on the field, his first appearance during the offseason program as he had been absent while taking care of some family issues.

-Edwards, who started seven games for Tennessee last year, appeared to typically work with the second unit with Dre’Mont Jones and Jarran Reed usually working with the first defensive at ends, flanking nose tackle Cameron Young, who got most of the reps with the starter at that spot Tuesday with Myles Adams out and Bryan Mone also still recovering from a knee injury.
+Edwards, who started seven games for Tennessee last year, appeared to typically work with the second unit, with Dre’Mont Jones and Jarran Reed usually working with the first defense at ends, flanking nose tackle Cameron Young, who got most of the reps with the starter at that spot Tuesday with Myles Adams out and Bryan Mone also still recovering from a knee injury.

 Derick Hall signs contract

-Linebacker Derick Hall, a second-round pick out of Auburn signed his four-year rookie deal on Tuesday.
+Linebacker Derick Hall, a second-round pick out of Auburn, signed his four-year rookie deal Tuesday.
 That leaves just two of the team’s 10 draft picks unsigned — Witherspoon and second-round running back Zach Charbonnet of UCLA.

 As the 37th overall pick, Hall gets a deal worth up to $9.1 million that includes a $3.6 million signing bonus,